CypherGuy/kv-engine/README.md

 # kv-engine

-A minimal, single-process key–value storage engine built to explore **durability, crash behaviour, and storage semantics** from first principles.
+A minimal, single-process key–value storage engine built to explore **durability, crash behaviour, concurrency correctness, and storage semantics** from first principles.

-This project intentionally avoids distribution, networking, concurrency, and performance optimisations in order to focus on **correctness and reasoning about state**.
+This project intentionally avoids distribution, networking, and performance optimisations, in order to focus more on **correctness, failure modes, and reasoning about state under concurrency.**

 ---